Glenn Curtiss: Bicycles and motorcycles

 Curtiss began his career as a Western Union bicycle messenger, a bicycle racer, and bicycle-shop owner.
-In 1901, he developed an interest in motorcycles when internal-combustion engines became more available.
+In 1901, he developed an interest in motorcycles when internal combustion engines became more available.
 In 1902, Curtiss began manufacturing motorcycles with his own single-cylinder engines.
 His first motorcycle's carburetor was adapted from a tomato soup can containing a gauze screen to pull the gasoline up by capillary action.
 In 1903, he set a motorcycle land speed record at 64 mph for one mile (1.6 km).
 When E.H.
 Corson of the Hendee Mfg Co (manufacturers of Indian motorcycles) visited Hammondsport in July 1904, he was amazed that the entire Curtiss motorcycle enterprise was located in the back room of the modest "shop".
 Corson's motorcycles had just been trounced the week before by "Hell Rider" Curtiss in an endurance race from New York to Cambridge, Maryland.

 On January 24, 1907, Curtiss set an unofficial world record of 136.36 mph, on a 40 hp 269 cuin V-8-powered motorcycle of his own design and construction in Ormond Beach, Florida.
 The air-cooled F-head engine was intended for use in aircraft.
-He remained "the fastest man in the world", the title the newspapers gave him, until 1911, and his motorcycle record was not broken until 1930.
+He remained "the fastest man in the world", the title the newspapers gave him, until the Blitzen Benz in 1911, and his motorcycle record was not broken until 1930.
 This motorcycle is now in the Smithsonian Institution.
 Curtiss's success at racing strengthened his reputation as a leading maker of high-performance motorcycles and engines.

 Aviation pioneer

 Curtiss, motor expert

 In 1904, Curtiss became a supplier of engines for the California "aeronaut" Tom Baldwin, who inspired Curtiss to pursue aviation.
 In that same year, Baldwin's California Arrow, powered by a Curtiss 9 HP V-twin motorcycle engine, became the first successful dirigible in America.

-In 1907, Alexander Graham Bell invited Curtiss to develop a suitable engine for heavier-than-air flight experimentation.
+In 1907, Alexander Graham Bell invited Curtiss to develop a suitable engine (Curtiss B-8) for heavier-than-air flight experimentation.
 Bell regarded Curtiss as "the greatest motor expert in the country" and invited Curtiss to join his Aerial Experiment Association (AEA).